duck8823/Slack-RTM-Bot/README.md

 # NAME

-Slack::RTM::Bot - This make slack bot with Real Time Messaging(RTM) API.
+Slack::RTM::Bot - This is a perl module helping to create slack bot with Real Time Messaging(RTM) API.

 # SYNOPSIS